3.11.4 (main, Aug 16 2023, 05:31:52) [GCC 10.2.1 20210110]

 - Geographic Data Science with Python4 is an ambitious project with chapters dedicated to advanced topics, with Chapter 4 on Spatial Weights getting into complex topics relatively early, for example.

-- Python for Geospatial Data Analysis5 introduces a wide range of approaches to working with geospatial data using Python, including automation of proprietary and open-source GIS software, as well as standalone open source Python packages (which is what we focus on and explain comprehensively in our book).
-Geocompy is shorter, simpler and more introductory, and cover raster and vector data with equal importance.
+- Python for Geospatial Data Analysis5 introduces a wide range of approaches to working with geospatial data using Python, including automation of proprietary and open-source GIS software, as well as standalone open-source Python packages (which is what we focus on and explain comprehensively in our book).
+Geocompy is shorter, simpler and more introductory, and covers raster and vector data with equal importance.

 Prerequisites